PratikKothare123/delta-demo/README.md

 # delta-demo
-This is A demo for Git and github class
+This is A demo for Git and github class.